renderedtext/semaphore-docs-new/source/docs/about-boosters.md

 You can now go to Project settings and remove the manually set up job.
 It will be replaced by the Booster job with parallel jobs.
 Boosters will now automatically parallelize each new build.

-If you would like to be guided through setting up Boosters by one of our engineers, you can [schedule a Boosters demo](https://semaphoreci.com/landers/boosters-rails).
+If you would like try it out, you can [schedule a Boosters demo](https://semaphoreci.com/landers/boosters-rails).
+One of our engineers will guide you through Boosters setup and will enable the Boosters feature for you.

 ### Will Boosters affect my current build configuration?